swashata/multidots-frontend-dev-course-plan/sessions/class-01/topics.md

 -   ✅ Accessing items of array.
 -   ✅ Length of an Array.
 -   ✅ Reference and Equality of array.
+-   ✅ Checking if an object is an array.

 #### Q/A